palixir/wobe/packages/wobe-documentation/doc/ecosystem/plugins/graphql-apollo-server.md

 wobe.listen(port)
 ```

-With GraphQL Apollo Server plugin, you have access to all yoga options.
+With GraphQL Apollo Server plugin, you have access to all apollo server options.
 You can refer to the [graphql-apollo-server documentation](https://www.apollographql.com/docs/apollo-server/) for more informations.